Biofilm: Stromatolites

+Modern stromatolites display microbial communities in distinct layers and give evidence of the biogeochemical nutrient cycles, allowing for interpretation of ecological characteristics within a biofilm matrix.
+Stromatolite growth is initiated by the accumulation and entrapment of sediments formed through the process of biomineralization.
+The layering of different microbial members within stromatolites is due to the timeline of different metabolic processes that occur within a biofilm matrix.
+Due to this series of formation, physical and chemical characteristics can occur from the coupling of several redox reactions.
+This metabolic process makes stromatolites a useful model for understanding how biofilm structure influences ecosystem scale geochemical processes.

 Taxonomic diversity

 Many different bacteria form biofilms, including gram-positive (e.g. Bacillus spp, Listeria monocytogenes, Staphylococcus spp, and lactic acid bacteria, including Lactobacillus plantarum and Lactococcus lactis) and gram-negative species (e.g. Escherichia coli, or Pseudomonas aeruginosa).
 Cyanobacteria also form biofilms in aquatic environments.

 Biofilms are formed by bacteria that colonize plants, e.g. Pseudomonas putida, Pseudomonas fluorescens, and related pseudomonads which are common plant-associated bacteria found on leaves, roots, and in the soil, and the majority of their natural isolates form biofilms.
 Several nitrogen-fixing symbionts of legumes such as Rhizobium leguminosarum and Sinorhizobium meliloti form biofilms on legume roots and other inert surfaces.

 Along with bacteria, biofilms are also generated by archaea and by a range of eukaryotic organisms, including fungi e.g. Cryptococcus laurentii and microalgae.
 Among microalgae, one of the main progenitors of biofilms are diatoms, which colonise both fresh and marine environments worldwide.

 For other species in disease-associated biofilms and biofilms arising from eukaryotes, see below.